By Tiffany Stuart

 During these times, our teens need us to be there for them, through their best and worst times.
 Regardless of what they do, our sons and daughters need to know we love them — unconditionally.
 And loving them means establishing boundaries.
 Here are some thoughts on boundaries with teens.

 We cannot just lock our teens in the house.
 Boundaries include saying yes and no, just as doors are made to be opened and closed.
 Teens need the life lessons of success and failure to mature.
-When we open the door to appropriate levels of freedom, we give our teens a chance to make their own decisions, and to learn from them.
+When we open the door to appropriate levels of freedom, we give our teens a chance to make their own decisions and learn from them.
 When your daughter messes up by getting a speeding ticket, support her.
 Why?
 Because you can comfort and guide her through her mistake.

 If you feel like trust was broken, it’s OK to remove a privilege.
 You can return the privilege when trust is restored.